ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 ## Conclusion
 {: #under_the_hood-conclusion}

 In this tutorial, you learned about the basic capabilities of {{site.data.keyword.vmwaresolutions_short}} for deploying and managing standardized VMware virtualization environments in the public cloud.
-Because you can provision these environments faster than ever before, you can focus your efforts on deploying your applications and solutions on top of them, and on connecting clouds together for disaster recovery or high availability.
+Because you can provision these environments faster than ever before, you can focus your efforts on deploying your applications and solutions on top of them.
+Then, on connecting clouds together for disaster recovery or high availability.

 We explored the various components that are deployed into your {{site.data.keyword.cloud_notm}} account, which appear on your {{site.data.keyword.cloud_notm}} billing statement and work together to keep your environment running.
-Finally, we considered the network architecture of the solution along with some options for establishing connectivity to the environment, either by using various secure connectivity options to keep communications private, or by using various options for public internet connectivity.
+Finally, we considered the network architecture of the solution along with some options for establishing connectivity to the environment.
+Either by using various secure connectivity options to keep communications private, or by using various options for public internet connectivity.

 Now that you're armed with everything you need to know to get started, go ahead and deploy your next VMware virtualization environment on the {{site.data.keyword.cloud_notm}} today!